This post may contain affiliate links.

-I’ve talked about confidence and habits a few times now, but its important to understand how they correlate to each other, and their impact on each other.
+I’ve talked about confidence and tracking habits a few times now, but its important to understand how they correlate to each other, and their impact on each other.
 In fact, if you’re feeling a lack of self esteem, chances are you incorporating one or more of these negative habits into your life.
-The good news is, if you can identify and understand why you are doing these habits, you can fix it and ultimately increase your self confidence as you do!
+The good news is, if you can identify and understand why you are doing these natural habits, you can fix it, create happy habits and ultimately increase your self confidence as you do!

 1 | Comparing Yourself to Others

 If you find yourself depressed after scrolling through your Facebook feed, or feel the surge of excitement after accomplishing something you are proud of promptly dissipate as soon as you see others doing the same, then you are probably comparing yourself to others.
 Comparison is possibly the biggest confidence killer out there.
 The good news is, its totally unnecessary and therefore you can beat it!

 The first step is acknowledging that you are comparing yourself to others and then understanding when and where this is happening.
 Are you losing your nerve while scrolling through social media or walking into a store, or when you do a presentation?
 By recognizing the situation, you can take the steps to avoid that situation.
 Here are some suggestions:

 - If Facebook is your downfall, stop scrolling.
 Delete the app if necessary.